rishabhCMS/rishabhCMS.github.io/_pages/cv.md

 * Fall, 2016 - Spring, 2017: Teaching Assistant
   * The Catholic University of America
   * Duties included:
-    * undergraduate Physics Lab
+    * Taught Physics to a class of 200 Undergraduates
-    * assisting university level course in Physics
-    * study sessions for students
+    * Organized problem solving sessions
-  * Supervisor: Professor John Philip
+    * Experimental Physics Lab Instructor

-* Summer, 2017 - Present: Research Assistant
+*  May 2017 - Present: Scientific Researcher

   * The Catholic University of America/CERN
-  * Duties included:
-    * Data Visualization tools for high dimensional Physics data.
-    * Dimensionality Reduction of Physics data
-    * Commisioning a Mechanical Gantry for assembling CMS detector components
-  * Supervisor: Professor Aaron Dominguez
+    * Designed a Principal Component Analysis framework to reduce the dimensionality of the data and helped reduce processing time, resulting in more computing resources availability by 10%.
+    * Developed a Auto-Encoders model for anomaly detection, resulting in fast decision making and less systematic errors in the Data Quality Monitoring.
+    * Developed data visualization tools of high dimensional Physics data which helped in conveying technical results to non-technical audience.
+This tool was also used for training purposes.
+    * Developing state of the Art hardware and custom software tools for building the detector sensor at the world’s largest Particle Collider (LHC)

 Skills
 ======